poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2023-04-02-Scripting-GDB.markdown

 # Abusing GDB In pwntools
-If you've ever used pwntools for exploit development then I'm sure you've already seen that you can pass gdb commands to the `gdb.attach` or `gdb.debug` functions through the `gdbscript` argument.
+If you've ever used pwntools for exploit development then I'm sure you've already seen that you can pass GDB commands to the `gdb.attach` or `gdb.debug` functions through the `gdbscript` argument.
 ```python
 from pwn import *